-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Tennessee Titans

 Marcus Mariota was taken out of the game after being hit by Dolphins defensive end William Hayes.
 The hit caused Mariota to lose feeling in his hand but he said he was fine after the game.
-But he experienced some accuracy issues on a few throws before he was injured, too, missing Corey Davis and Delanie Walker for would-be touchdowns on the same drive in the first quarter.
-His two interceptions came after he was hit by Hayes, overthrowing wide receiver Tajae Sharpe and missing running back Dion Lewis on a screen.
-If the Titans' offense expects to score points, Mariota has to step up and make better passes going forward.-- Turron Davenport
+He had accuracy issues on a few throws before he was injured, missing Corey Davis and Delanie Walker for would-be touchdowns on the same drive in the first quarter.
+His two interceptions came after he was hit by Hayes, overthrowing wide receiver Tajae Sharpe and missing running back Dion Lewis on a screen.-- Turron Davenport

 AFC WEST